LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Introduction

-\textbf{Key observations revealing vulnerabilities on NMT computation efficiency.} Our findings are motivated by several observations.
-Particularly, through analyzing the working mechanisms and detailed implementation of 1,455 public-accessible NMT systems (\eg Google T5~\citep{raffel2019exploring, T5}, Meta~\citep{ng2019facebook}), we observe a fundamental property of NMT systems that could be manipulated in an adversarial manner to significantly reduce computation efficiency.
-Specifically, we observe that the computation efficiency of NMT systems is highly sensitive to different inputs, even those exhibiting just minor differences.
-For instance, slightly modifying an input could incur an order of magnitude more computation demand (\eg as shown in \figref{fig:motivation}, inserting a character ``b'' in token ``Genäckstück'' will increase the latency of HuggingFace's NMT systems from 0.876s to 20.382s, representing an over 20$\times$ latency increase).
-Such dramatic impact on computation efficiency may occur fundamentally because NMT systems often need to invoke the underlying decoder with non-deterministic numbers of iterations to generate outputs~\citep{vaswani2017attention, liu2020multilingual}.
-Intuitively, the computation efficiency of NMT systems is determined by the output length instead of the input, where the output length depends on two factors: an often sufficiently large yet pessimistic pre-configured threshold controlling the max number of iterations (e.g., as shown in \ref{fig:config_study}, a dominant number of our studied NMT systems set this threshold to be 500-600, which is significantly larger than the actual output length in most cases), and a runtime generated end of sentence (EOS) token.
-By observing such properties, our key motivation is that it may be possible to generate test inputs that could sufficiently delay the generation of EOS such that NMT systems would have to go through max iterations to satisfy the pessimistic pre-configured threshold.
+\textbf{Key observations revealing vulnerabilities on LLMs computation efficiency.} Our findings are motivated by several observations.
+Particularly, through analyzing the working mechanisms and detailed implementation of 20,543 public-accessible LLMs (\eg Google FLAN-T5 \cite{chung2022scaling}, BigScience T0 \cite{sanh2021multitask}), we observe a fundamental property of LLMs that could be manipulated in an adversarial manner to significantly reduce computation efficiency.
+Specifically, we observe that the computation efficiency of LLMs is highly sensitive to different inputs, even those exhibiting just minor differences.
+For instance, slightly modifying an input could incur an order of magnitude more computation demand (\eg as shown in \figref{fig:motivation}, inserting a character ``b'' in token ``Genäckstück'' will increase the latency of HuggingFace's LLM from 0.876s to 20.382s, representing an over 20$\times$ latency increase).
+Such dramatic impact on computation efficiency may occur fundamentally because LLMs often need to invoke the underlying decoder with non-deterministic numbers of iterations to generate outputs~\citep{vaswani2017attention, liu2020multilingual}.
+Intuitively, the computation efficiency of LLMs is determined by the output length instead of the input, where the output length depends on two factors: an often sufficiently large yet pessimistic pre-configured threshold controlling the max number of iterations (e.g., as shown in \figref{fig:config_study}, a dominant number of our studied LLMs set this threshold to be over 300, which is significantly larger than the actual output length in most cases), and a runtime generated end of sentence (EOS) token.
+By observing such properties, our key motivation is that it may be possible to generate test inputs that could sufficiently delay the generation of EOS such that LLMs would have to go through max iterations to satisfy the pessimistic pre-configured threshold.